-When all three of the components are factored into the final output, over half of the county for which data were available (54%) is considered to be at a moderate threat level for the occurrence of large wildland fires that could potentially impact values at risk.
+When all three of the components are factored into the final output, almost the entire county for which data were available (98%) is considered to be at a moderate to high threat level for the occurrence of large wildland fires that could potentially impact values at risk.
 It is important to note that the process used to arrive at the risk/hazard/value assessment summary (Risk Assessment Summary) may mask critically important and high-value areas of wildlife habitat or isolated communities of native plants, and it may be difficult to identify areas facing a low or extreme threat in Figure 2 or even larger scale maps due to relative size and scale.